Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ## History

-* In a first step, we looked at the condition number of the globally used symmetric Advanced Encryption Standard AES.
+* In a first step, we looked at the cassical condition number of the globally used symmetric Advanced Encryption Standard AES.
+* The second phase will consist of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the actual computation of its condition number.
-* Based on the the condition number of AES we could easily derive the condition number of eAES.
+* With the identified mechanisms we will derive the condition number of eAES and other crypto systems.

 ## Cross References